atifshafi/digitalStoreApp/README.md

 **POST /register**

-This endpoint adds a new user to the DB
+This endpoint adds a new user to the DB.

 **POST /auth**